 Because the electropolishing process removes only a very thin surface layer (typically between 0.001" and 0.0001"), selected surfaces are mechanically buffed, using progressively finer grits to produce the smoothest possible finish.

 Following electropolishing, all traces of the electrolyte solution are thoroughly removed from the part, and any hollow cavities are flushed to eliminate the chance of subsequent outgassing.
-Surfaces are then dried and buffed with a soft, non-particulating cloth.
+Surfaces are dried and buffed with a soft, non-particulating cloth.
+Parts are then immediately wrapped in non-shedding material to guard against fingerprints and other surface contaminants while on their journey to the end-user.

 C. Process Controls

 For other variables, effective control depends on significant experience.
-Attention to these considerations, combined with close adherence to the procedures mentioned above, results in a truly superior electropolished finish.
+Attention to these considerations, combined with close adherence to the procedures mentioned above, results in a truly superior electropolished finish that combines artistry and technology.

 Performance Evaluation Parameters

 A better test of the integrity of the surface is provided by photomicrographs of the surface.
-Although a highly buffed (such as a No. 8 mil finish) sample and an electropolished sample may appear equally brilliant to the unaided eye, the differences between the two are apparent when they are viewed under very high magnifications.
+Although a highly buffed sample (such as a No. 8 mill mirror finish,) and an electropolished sample may appear equally brilliant to the unaided eye, the differences between the two are apparent when they are viewed under very high magnifications.
 The sample micrographs below, taken at 1,000X, dramatically illustrate the smooth, featureless surface that results from electropolishing.